acmbpdc/git-guide/docs/workshop.md

 - Always synchronize your branches before starting any work on your own.
 - Avoid having very large changes that modify a lot of different things.
-- When working on a big change, it makes sense to have a seperate feature branch.
+- When working on a big change, it makes sense to have a separate feature branch.
 - Regularly merge changes made on the main branch back onto the feature branch.
-- Have the latest version of the project in the main branch, and the stable version of the project on a seperate branch.
+- Have the latest version of the project in the main branch, and the stable version of the project on a separate branch.
 - Having good commit message is important.

 ## GitHub Student Developer Pack